V1ct0rC/Data-Analytics-Chatbot-with-LLMs/README.md

 Along with the main LLM provider, I also implemented a factory pattern to allow for easy integration of other LLM providers in the future.
 This way, the chatbot can be easily extended to support multiple LLM providers without changing the core logic of the application.
 As an example, I added another provider, [Groq](https://groq.com/), by just creating a new file in the `llm/providers/`.

 > For more details about each part of the project, please refer to the respective directories: `frontend/`, `backend/`, and `cloud/`.
 They all contain their own README files with more information about the implementation, design choices, and improvements that can be made.
+I **STRONGLY RECOMMENDED** reading the `backend/README.md` file, as it contains a detailed explanation of the main LLM decisions functionalities.

 ## Installation and Setup
-To run the application locally, you only need to create a `.env` file in the root directory or export the following environment variables in your terminal and create a virtual environment with the required dependencies:
+To run the application, you only need to create a virtual environment with the required dependencies:

 ```bash
 python -m venv .venv